X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

 [Generating Sequences With Recurrent Neural Networks](https://arxiv.org/abs/1308.0850).
 Concretely, this repository focuses on handwriting prediction and handwriting synthesis sections.

-The repository includes almost everything that one might need for running the experiments.
-It provides a complete working pipeline to take the dataset, train the model and generate samples.
+The repository provides a complete working pipeline to take the dataset, train the model and generate samples.
 One only needs to provide the dataset.
-Scripts will take of everything else, including data preprocessing and normalization.
+Scripts will take care of everything else, including data preprocessing and normalization.

 The implementation closely follows the paper, from model architectures to training setup.
 However, it also provides some customization (such as choosing the batch size,